vippsas/vipps-login-api/vipps-login-api-postman-guide.md

 # Login API extended Postman guide

+**Please note:** Postman is discontinuing their offline version.
+Use only your test keys and delete them after testing.
+Ensure that your company allows for cloud use before continuing.

 This is a postman guide for the using the Login API with Postman.
 Use the Login API to confirm your identity through the log-in process.